 Overall, existing tools typically require users to have some knowledge of computer programming and/or access to a fast internet connection (e.g. to use cloud-based platforms such as Zamba, Wildlife Insights, or the Marco Willi classifier).
 This poses a significant problem for many conservationists, who are only rarely experienced in computer programming and who often work in remote regions with little or no internet access.
 Furthermore, the current focus of machine-learning tools in Africa has been for savannah species, and these can be unsuitable for forest species.
 To allow conservationists to fully exploit the huge potential of camera traps for species monitoring, protection, and discovery, there is a need for simple software tools that can implement cutting-edge machine learning algorithms on basic hardware without internet access.

-In building the Artificial Intelligence for Good initiative at Appsilon we advocate an exploratory approach.
+In building the Data for Good initiative at Appsilon we advocate an exploratory approach.
 My experiences working in international development led me to believe that many Western-developed, techno-centric solutions do not bring the anticipated results to end-users outside of this demographic, because they fail to appreciate the more complex reality of the context in which they are applied.
 Designers tend to look for a problem to solve with an exciting technological development rather than the other way around.
-To prevent repeating this mistake we engage with specialists in the respective fields where machine learning and other cutting-edge technological solutions can provide assistance.
-To this end, we entered a collaboration with Dr. Robin Whytock and Professor Katharine Abernethy, who are world-class experts on biodiversity conservation, and Robin is also an experienced data science practitioner.
+To prevent repeating this mistake we engage with specialists in the respective fields, where machine learning and other cutting-edge technological solutions can provide assistance.
+To this end, we entered a collaboration with Dr. Robin Whytock and Dr. Katharine Abernethy, who are world-class experts on biodiversity conservation, and Robin is also an experienced data science practitioner.

-Together we set out to integrate both new and existing machine learning algorithms into a simple-to-install and easy-to-use, open-source software tool that can automatically analyze camera trap data without internet access.
+Together we set out to integrate both new and existing machine learning algorithms into a simple-to-install and easy-to-use, an open-source software tool that can automatically analyze camera trap data without internet access.
 New algorithms will be created using a recently collated, unique database of 1.6 million labeled images taken across Central Africa during the last decade.
 The project will initially focus on Central African forest species in Gabon, but will also expand to encompass all of the Central African forest zones.